athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Flame Drake.md

     desc: "`pf2:2`  The flame drake makes two Fangs Strikes and one Tail Strike in any order."

   - name: "Fireball Breath"
-    desc: "`pf2:2` (fire,primal) The flame drake expels a ball of flame to a range of 180 feet that explodes in a 20-foot burst.
+    desc: "`pf2:2` (fire,primal) The flame drake expels a ball of flame to a range of 180 feet that explodes in a @Template[burst|distance:20].
 Creatures in the burst take 6d6 fire damage (DC 22 Reflex check save).\n\nThe flame drake can't use Fireball Breath again for 1d6 rounds."

   - name: "Speed Surge"
     desc: "`pf2:1` (move) **Frequency** three times per day\n* * *\n\n**Effect** The flame drake Strides or Flies twice."